panique/huge/README.md

 **PHP 5.3.7 is REALLY needed** (as this version introduced modern password hashing algorithms).
 There is no way to work around this.
 For your own security: Please don't use several years old versions of PHP !
 This makes you an excellent target for attackers.
 Every good webhost / server provider offers fresh and secure versions of PHP.
-To get an overview about outdated, supported and active version of PHP, please have a look [on wikipedia](https://en.wikipedia.org/wiki/PHP#Release_history).
+To get an overview about outdated, supported and active versions of PHP, please have a look [on wikipedia](https://en.wikipedia.org/wiki/PHP#Release_history).

 ###MORE INFO IN THE WIKI